btoll/benjamintoll.com/content/post/learning.md

 ### About computers and programming.

 - Remember your ABCs (Always Be Coding)!
+- Read source code and man pages and docs.
 - Use the command line.
-- Learn a systems programming language.
+- Learn a systems programming language (if a frontend developer).
 - Get to know your tools intimately.
+- Know Unix.
 - Know TCP/IP.
 - Use Vim :)